openshift/training/04-Resources-and-Hello-World.md

 project.
 You'll see some interesting things:

 * You'll see the pod is running (eventually)
-* You'll see the SDN IP address that the pod is associated with (10....)
+* You'll see the image and container information for the pod
 * You'll see the internal port that the pod's container's "application"/process is using
 * You'll see that there's no service yet - we'll get to services soon.